lizmat/articles/5to6-classes.md

 This **also** means that the attribute **can** be initialized with a call to `.new`.

-If you otherwise using the attribute form "`$.x`", you are not really referring to the attribute, but rather to its *accessor*.
+If you otherwise use the attribute form "`$.x`", you are not really referring to the attribute, but rather to its *accessor*.
 It is in fact syntactic sugar for "`self.x`".
 But the "`$.x`" form has the advantage that you can easily interpolate inside a string.
 Furthermore, the accessor can be overridden by a subclass.

     # Perl 6
     class Answer {